Chris Lewis (cricketer): Domestic career

 Lewis had a nomadic county career, starting with Leicestershire before moving to Nottinghamshire.
 In 1996 he moved to Surrey, and in 1998 returned to Leicestershire.
 Highlights included winning the 1997 Benson & Hedges Cup with Surrey, and winning the 1998 County Championship with Leicestershire.
 During the latter campaign, he captained Leicestershire in a number of their matches.

 Lewis always felt he was driven out of county cricket after alleging that three England teammates had taken bribes to throw matches (a charge that was never substantiated).

 In 2006, he captained Clifton Cricket Club, in the Central Lancashire Cricket League, where he opened the batting and the bowling.
 In his spare time, he also coached children in Berkshire.

 He played four games for Stockton in the Newcastle District Cricket Association in 2007/08.

 In 2008, Lewis re-signed for Twenty20 matches for Surrey, in light of his bowling experience.
 However, his comeback was short and unsuccessful.
 He played one Friends Provident Trophy game, in which he conceded 51 runs in six overs, and one Twenty20 match.
 He took no wickets in either.

-Cocaine smuggling
+Post-Retirement Life

+Following his retirement, Lewis worked as a cricket coach, and also worked for the local council in Nottinghamshire.

 On 8 December 2008, Lewis was arrested at Gatwick Airport on suspicion of smuggling 3.37 kilograms of liquid cocaine, with a street value of about £140,000, into the United Kingdom on a flight from Saint Lucia.
 Lewis claimed that he was returning from holiday in St Lucia and that the drugs had been planted in his luggage by a third party.
 After a trial at Croydon Crown Court, on 20 May 2009 Lewis and his accomplice, basketball player Chad Kirnon, were found guilty and sentenced to 13 years in prison.
-He was released in June 2015 after serving 6 years of his sentence at HMP High Down.
+He was released in June 2015 after serving six years of his sentence at HMP High Down.

+Following his release, Lewis worked with the PCA, teaching players to plan for the future.
+He released a biography about his experiences (Crazy: My Road to Redemption), and was also the subject of a play (The Long Walk Back) about his time in prison.
+Lewis also works as a motivational speaker.